aws-samples/amazon-ec2-hpc-automation-samples/README.md

 Although this application is solving a simple mathematical problem, with this approach, you can solve complex mathematical problems in various industries, leveraging AWS HPC.

-** NOTE: **
+**NOTE:**

 @Sample Application Code:
 This is the code that reads data from Amazon S3 and processes it and uploads the results back to S3.
 This code comes as part of the custom AMI created.
 To install packages, use “npm install” command first before running “node app.js”

 @Sample Data Used:

-Save this data as “datainput.csv” file in “App” folder and upload it to S3 to start the Demo.
+Save your custom data as “datainput.csv” file in “App” folder and upload it to S3 to start the Demo.

 ## License